ritza-co/learn-python-the-right-way/manuscript/Chapter-3.md

 ![tess mainloop](https://i.ritzastatic.com/ThinkCS-images/Chapter-3/03-02-turtle-green.png)

-B> **Extend this program …**
+A> **Extend this program …**
-B>
+A>
-B> 1.
+A> 1.
 Modify this program so that before it creates the window, it prompts the user to enter the desired background color.
 It should store the user’s responses in a variable, and modify the color of the window according to the user’s wishes. (*Hint: you can find a list of permitted color names at http://www.tcl.tk/man/tcl8.4/TkCmd/colors.htm.
 It includes some quite unusual ones, like “peach puff” and “HotPink”.*)
-B>
+A>
-B> 2.
+A> 2.
 Do similar changes to allow the user, at runtime, to set tess’ color.
-B>
+A>
-B> 3.
+A> 3.
 Do the same for the width of `tess’` pen. *Hint: your dialog with the user will return a string, but tess’ `pensize` method expects its argument to be an int.
 So you’ll need to convert the string to an int before you pass it to `pensize`.*

 ## 3.2.
 Instances — a herd of turtles